What is Trajectory?

 So, the vertical position of the ball in space is given by the formula:

 Thus, for the above figure, we can write it as:

 Let’s now understand how the vertical position of the projectile can be determined by using the above-given formula.

-Suppose a person is standing at a riverbank, throws a stone at an initial velocity of 30 m/s at an angle 60° in relation to the river bank.
-Also, considering that the stone reaches the other side of the river which is 10 m away.
+Suppose a person is standing at a riverbank and throws a stone at an initial velocity of 30 m/s at an angle of 60° in relation to the riverbank.
+Also, considering that the stone reaches the other side of the river, which is 10 m away.
 So, determine the height of the stone when it reaches the other end of the river bank from where the stone is thrown.

 - the height corresponds to the vertical position = y,

 - the horizontal position = distance between the river banks i.e., x = 10m,